MrHosse/GraphEmbeddingFramework/README.md

     3. Take the value from default similarity_metric, if doesn't exist:
     4. An empty list
 * `"csv_per_dir"` determines whether there should be a `.csv` file for every group.
+* `"cores"` detemines the number of cores used by run.

 ### Running the Experiments